glowlabs-org/PhaseIRewardsSimulator/UserSpecification.md

 across all weeks that the farm participated in.

-If the user clicks on a farm card, the next row displays one card per week that the farm particpated in.
+If the user clicks on a farm card, the next row displays one card per week that the farm participated in.
 The week card will prominently display:

 + the total deposits for that week and the deposits contributed from the farm for that week, side-by-side
 + the total carbon credits for that week, and the carbon credits contributed from the farm for that week, side-by-side